 It is not a big deal to design a shortwave receiver for a limited frequency band, but this one is for 300 kHz to 30 MHz in one single range.
 Of course an additional fine tuning is used, so even CW and SSB stations can be decoded.

 The concept is a triple-superheterodyne receiver with 50.7 MHz, 10.7 MHz and 455 kHz as intermediate frequencies, so cheap off-the-shelf filters can be used.
+The winding numbers in the diagram refer to a 6 mm plastic coil bobbin.

 The first oscillator for 51 MHz to 80.7 MHz uses an air-isolated variable capacitor.
 Using newer technology, it could be replaced with a more stable crystal-controlled DDS module.